T-Davis/data_structures_and_algorithms/README.md

 This is a project for me!

-This will be an ongoing collection of problems and solutions I'm working on or haved solved.
+This will be an ongoing collection of problems and solutions I'm working on or have solved.
 I'm looking forward to reviewing all the great, and potentially ridiculous, approaches I will have taken, lending study material and eye rolls for interviews and the like.